wilsonz8427/cyoa-project/scenes/s3-e-ytfall.md

-You trip and fall off the stairs and you faint.
+You trip and fall off the stairs behind you and you faint.

 [Start Over](../README.md)